-This course will provide an overview of the present state of the field of communication that is anchored in a biblical perspective.
+An overview of the present state of the field of communication that is anchored in a biblical perspective.
 By paying attention to important communication terminology, historical developments, and key communication scholars and journals, students will recognize how communication can be used to serve others.